nus-cs2030s/2324-s2/docs/unix/advanced.md

 We can even minimize the movement of our fingers in several ways by typing less.
 We have seen several ways where we have achieved these:

-- Unix commands are named economically -- they are often only a few characters long.
+- Unix commands are named economically &mdash; they are often only a few characters long.
 - We can use ++tab++ to auto-complete a command or a file name.
 - We can use ++control+p++ or ++control+n++ to repeat a previous command.